Youth in Care Funding

 Youth Educational Assistance Fund (YEAF)

-If you are a full-time student between the ages of 19 and 24, and if you are a former British Columbia youth in care, you may be eligible to apply for the Youth Educational Assistance Fund (YEAF) for Former Youth in Care.
+If you are a full-time student between the ages of 19 and 24, and if you are a former British Columbia youth in care, for a minimum of 5 years, you may be eligible to apply for the Youth Educational Assistance Fund (YEAF) for Former Youth in Care.
 YEAF provides up to $5500 in grant funding per year, for a maximum of four years, to eligible students.

 To learn more, and to find an application form, please visit StudentAid BC